vircadia/vircadia-native-core/libraries/vircadia-client/README.md

 ```
 cmake --build . --target vircadia-client-tests
 ```
-The tests can be run with `ctest`, or directly by executing `build/libraries/vircadia-client/tests/vircadia-client-tests` for more detailed output.
+The tests can be run with `ctest`.

 To build the documentation (requires doxygen):